 The Kentucky Race Track Chaplaincy serves many of the major race tracks in the state of Kentucky, as well as one located in southern Ohio.
-These tracks include Churchill Downs, Turfway Park, and Ellis Park in Kentucky, and Belterra Park near Cincinnati, Ohio.
+These tracks include Churchill Downs, Turfway Park and Ellis Park in Kentucky, and Belterra Park near Cincinnati, Ohio.
 The ministry helps fund the Chaplains, Chapels and outreach at each race track.

 Churchill Downs700 Central Avenue Louisville, KY 40208 Christ Chapel – 502.636.4476 and please leave message if no answer.
 Associate Chaplain Chris Wong: 786.222.7658 Churchill Downs, located in Louisville, is the home of the famous Kentucky Derby.
 The historic track is also home to a year-round, interdenominational ministry for race track workers.
 Much of the ministry’s work is focused on the “backside” of Churchill Downs where the race horses are stabled.
 On the backside you’ll find a dormitory for workers, a dining hall, learning center, recreation center and other services designed to support track workers.
 Significant progress was made toward meeting workers’ needs with the opening in June 2006 of Christ Chapel, tucked among the barns on the backside.
 Churchill Downs donated the land for the Chapel.
 Its construction was completely funded by donations from the community.